streckc/cyberpatriot/checklists/access_control.md

 * Check that all acounts have passwords assigned.
     * Create a password for accounts with out passwords.
     * For competition, Write down account name and password assigned.
+* Check that the administrator account has been renamed.
+(Windows)
+    * `Administrator` account does not have administrative permissions.
+    * Another account is listed as built-in with administrative permissions.

 ## Passwords